• Skip to primary navigation

 • Pies getting too dark?
 Cover them with aluminum foil.

 • Do I need the jelly?
-Technically, it's optional, but I recommend it because it keeps the filling moist, fills in the gaps inside the pies, and adds even more lovely flavor.
+Technically, it's optional, but we recommend it because it keeps the filling moist, fills in the gaps inside the pies, and adds even more lovely flavor.
 If you do use the jelly, it's not recommended to warm up the pies, as this will melt the jelly.
 Leftover jelly can be poured into a bowl and chilled until set, then served with the pies.

 • Leftover filling?
 Fry it over medium heat until the meat is cooked.
 Add a couple splashes of white cooking wine as it cooks.